Why SAP BW Projects Fail - A Diagnosis

 Common Causes of Business Intelligence Implementation Project Failures

-Brainstorming, we came up with the following potential common causes of business intelligence failures.
+Brainstorming, we came up with the following potential common causes of business intelligence project failures:

-- Bad data and the related lack of confidence in the data by the user
+- Bad data and the related lack of confidence in the data by the end user.

 - Insufficient training, both in quality and quantity, delivered across the enterprise in an on-going manner.